aneeshlingala/paxxer/README.md

 Install Debian/Arch Linux with XFCE Desktop and make sure your user has sudo permissions, or the script will break.

 > Note: This script will delete the current user and its data and replace it with user "aneesh".
 Proceed with caution.

+## For PostmarketOS Users

+Use an image with the 'console desktop' at https://images.postmarketos.org.
+The username is 'user' and the password is '147147'

+## For Raspberry Pi Users

+Use a Raspberry Pi OS Lite x64 image.

+> PaxxerRpi has only been tested on a Raspberry Pi 4B.
+Please exercise caution when using this script on another Raspberry Pi.

 ## License
 Paxxer is licensed Under GPLv3.
 Check the LICENSE file for a copy of the GPLv3 license.